 In June 2018, LEAF introduced the LEAF Fellowship - a research grant instituted in the name of the its Founder, Prof. Prabhakar B. Bhagwat.
-It furthers research in areas that were of interest to him - Botany, Vedic Literature, History, Plant Material, Landscape Design, Ethno-botany, Archaeology, and Plant Material.
+It furthers research in areas that were of interest to him - Ecology, Vedic Literature, History, Plant Material, Landscape Design, Ethno-botany, Archaeology, and Anthropology.

 The Fellowship promotes adaptable and applicable research that can extend well beyond the immediate context and circumstances under which the research was conducted in the first place.
 It aims to look at fields that have the ability to govern the discourse on urbanity, environment, and culture on a larger scale; constantly drawing connections between these ideas.